All GLP-1 medications from licensed 503A pharmacies Browse Products

 Serious events like pancreatitis occur in fewer than 1% of patients.

 Zepbound is the brand name for tirzepatide approved specifically for chronic weight management.
 The FDA granted approval in November 2023 based on the SURMOUNT clinical trial program, which enrolled over 5,000 participants.
-Understanding the side effect profile is essential before starting treatment, and this guide breaks down every documented adverse event with real frequency numbers from the clinical data.
+Understanding the side effect profile is important before starting treatment, and this guide breaks down every documented adverse event with real frequency numbers from the clinical data.

 All data here comes from the SURMOUNT-1 trial (NCT04184622) and the Zepbound prescribing information, unless otherwise noted.
 We cite specific percentages so you can have an informed conversation with your prescriber about what to expect.